-Scorpio ignored her and addressed Martin, “Major Von Spiel, you were so eager to sacrifice yourself and your men to me before, but what now?
+Scorpio ignored her and addressed Martin, “Major General Von Spiel, you were so eager to sacrifice yourself and your men to me before, but what now?
 What is it for?
 Did you want to uphold the Capricornian standard for bravery and valor?
 Do you value you and your subordinates less than your country?”

 “So you’re the one ruining our country,” was Martin’s response.